namta25/Safle/README.md

 ## Lets get the app to run locally! here's how:
 **PREREQUISITES**

-  Make sure you have docker desktop intalled on your laptop or visit -> https://www.docker.com/products/docker-desktop/
+  Make sure you have docker desktop intalled and running as a background process on your laptop If you don't already have it installed visit -> https://www.docker.com/products/docker-desktop/

 Now run the following commands to initalise your local environment to get the app running for you.
 ```